 On December 18, 2012, Dr. Lorrie Wong earned her Certified Healthcare Simulation Educator (CHSE)* credential, becoming the first person in Hawaii to hold this internationally recognized professional designation.

 At the February 2014 International Meeting on Simulation in Healthcare (IMSH) in San Francisco, Dr. Wong was one of just 16 simulation educators world-wide to be awarded the Certified Healthcare Simulation Educator-Advanced (CHSE-A)** certification.

-Today Dr. Wong continues her efforts to help advance the field of healthcare simulation, and promote excellence in nursing education for students and professionals alike, at the University of Hawaii at Manoa and beyond.
+Today Dr. Wong continues her efforts to help advance the field of healthcare simulation, interprofessional education and promote excellence in nursing education for students and professionals alike, at the University of Hawaii at Manoa and internationally across the Pacific.

 ** The Certified Healthcare Simulation Educator-Advanced (CHSE-A) Certification recognizes the leaders and mentors who have demonstrated the highest levels of expertise in the field of healthcare simulation.